 (Stellar has a much lower energy consumption than Bitcoin and most of the other main blockchains.)

 The company is a blockchain-based carbon removal marketplace.
 On the supplier side, it verifies that a business has performed activities that removed carbon dioxide from the atmosphere.
 Nori then issues an authenticity certificate to the supplier.
 Anyone can sign up as a buyer to buy certificates from the suppliers.
 The main benefit of this peer-to-peer marketplace is low bureaucracy.

 (For more projects like these, see: Projects in the Blockchain Carbon Credit Space.)

 In October 2018, The FCA, the UK financial regulator, launched the Green FinTech Challenge.
 It wants a financial services market that responds well to the challenges and opportunities of climate change.
 The FCA also wants to protect investors from ‘greenwashing’, i.e. it wants to ensure that the products labelled sustainable by green fintechs are genuinely green.
 However, it acknowledges that assessing this is complex.

 In 2019, the initiative has accepted nine firms developing innovative products and services to assist in the UK’s transition to a greener economy.
 Here are two we found particularly interesting.

 Sustainability Exchange (UK)

-A blockchain-based platform that that decentralises the global energy market.
-It rewards both consumers and organisations with ETK tokens to incentivise energy efficient behaviour.
+A blockchain-based platform that decentralises the global energy market, rewarding both consumers and organisations with ETK tokens to incentivise energy-efficient behaviour.
 It uses AI to procure energy and assess market data to identify the optimum time to buy or sell energy.
-Its aims to create transparent global energy markets, making energy more affordable for all.
+It aims to create transparent global energy markets, making energy more affordable for all.

 The FCA initiative offers support via a range of services: The Regulatory Sandbox, Direct Support, The Advice Unit and Bespoke Green Finance cohort engagement.